 It is customary for short-term measures to be used for designing customized marketing campaigns and evaluating their success.
-We consider the integration of customer lifetime value (CLV) thinking into the category selection problem for targeted promotions.
-This problem has received little attention from academics despite the category-specific nature of more than half the targeted promotions at a leading German hypermarket chain.
-We, therefore, develop the first general framework for category selection in individual-level marketing based on segmenting customers in terms of churn, frequency, and loyalty.
-For the latter attribute, we propose a novel data-mining methodology that can distinguish between customers who shop at several retailers versus mostly at a single retailer.
-Using data from our partnering retailer, we propose using category-specific promotions for only half of its customers and demonstrate that promoting less frequently purchased products can substantially increase CLV.
-The personalized targeting strategy described here enables multi-category retailers to exploit the full potential of customized marketing by optimizing the trade-off between CLV considerations and short-term campaign profitability.
-Our analysis reveals that this strategy – as compared with the current strategy of our focal retailer – results in a nearly 41% higher CLV increase even as it reduces marketing costs.
+We consider the integration of customer lifetime value (CLV) thinking into the category selection problem for targeted coupons.
+This category selection problem entails two important considerations: Should the coupon be designed category-specific or not, and, if yes, should short-term or long-term objectives govern the category choice?
+We are the first scholars to address these questions by developing a data-driven customer segmentation framework based on the dimension of churn, frequency, and loyalty.
+We base our framework purely on transactional data available to every retailer and combine statistical tests and k-centroid clustering to allocate each customer to a (non-)category-specific targeting strategy.
+The personalized targeting strategy based on this framework enables multi-category retailers to exploit the full potential of customized marketing by optimizing the trade-off between short-term and CLV considerations.
+Our analysis reveals that this strategy – as compared with the common strategy in retail practice – can result in a significantly higher CLV even as it reduces wasteful marketing costs.

-Keywords: customized promotions, targeted marketing, category selection, data-mining
+Keywords: customized coupons, targeted marketing, category selection, clustering

 Suggested Citation: Suggested Citation